ramiroaraujo/alfred-image-optim-workflow/README.md

 ## Usage

-1. find or select one or more images, show the file actions in Alfred, and select "Optimize Images".
+1. find or select one or more images or folders, show the file actions in Alfred, and select "Optimize Images".
   Note that any Alfred's way of selecting files work, such us:
-  * select one or multiple files in finder and press ```⌘ alt \```
+  * select one or multiple files/folders in finder and press ```⌘ alt \```
   * browsing or finding files in Alfred, and triggering actions for the file
   * saving files in Alfred's file buffer, and then ```alt →``` to action buffered files.